boolbag/EditPad-Goodies/Making Text Pretty - Syntax Coloring and Color Palettes/Color Palettes/MishMash/README.md

 The MishMash Color Palette for EditPad Pro
 ===

+### September 2019 news flash:
+This page now has two versions of MishMash:
+ 1. one for EPP7 (hard to import, see detailed instructions)
+ 2. one for EPP8 (easy to import)

+---

 The MishMash color palette can work with any file type, but let's start with screenshots of it with some languages that have tailor-made syntax-coloring schemes for it.